 KALIMANTAN FOREST PURCHASE

 The greatest danger facing orangutans in the wild is the loss of their habitat due to deforestation.
 Millions of hectares of virgin rainforest in Borneo and Sumatra, are being destroyed to make way for palm oil plantations.

 This is disasterous for the survival of the few remaining orangutan populations, and puts ever-increasing pressure on the existing rehabilitation and care centres, as more and more orphaned and displaced orangutans are brought to them.
 These centres are now faced with a huge problem - where to find suitable, protected forest where those already rehabilitated orangutans can be returned to the wild.

 One of the ways forward, is for responsible organisations to purchase forested land which they will be able to protect for future years, when the current infants they are caring for will be ready to be released back into the forest.
-The Orangutan Foundation International (OFI) have set themselves a goal to purchase a 640 000 acre piece of forest , near the Care Centre, called the Rawa Kuno Legacy forest in Pangkalanbun, Central Kalimantan.
-So far they have raised just over 20% of the money required to complete this purchase, but time is of the essence.
-To read more about this forest and see a map of the actual land, please go to their website www.orangutan.org.
+The Orangutan Foundation International (OFI) set themselves a goal to purchase a 640 000 acre piece of forest near the Care Centre, called the Rawa Kuno Legacy forest in Pangkalanbun, Central Kalimantan.
+Over the years Orangutan Aid has donated to towards this project and helped OFI to achieve their goal.